trpc-group/trpc-cpp/docs/en/trpc_protocol_client.md

 Sometimes, to ensure availability, it is necessary to access two services simultaneously, and the response from whichever service arrives first is used.
 In the tRPC-Cpp framework, when the user sets to use `backup-request`, it selects a specified number of node IPs (usually 2) simultaneously based on the settings.
 If the first request does not receive a response within the `delay` time, the same request is sent to the remaining nodes simultaneously, and the earliest response is used.
 For more information, please refer to [backup-request](./backup-request.md).

-## Support for requests that accept non-contiguous buffers serialized in ProtoBuf
+## Support for requests that accept non-contiguous buffers serialized in Protobuf

-Currently, there is a business requirement to allow requests to accept non-contiguous buffers serialized in ProtoBuf.
+Currently, there is a business requirement to allow requests to accept non-contiguous buffers serialized in Protobuf.
 This scenario is commonly seen when there is a need to reuse a request body and make multiple adjustments to its content.
-To avoid unnecessary copying of the request body, the modified ProtoBuf request can be serialized and saved before making downstream calls.
+To avoid unnecessary copying of the request body, the modified Protobuf request can be serialized and saved before making downstream calls.
 You can refer to the following example for more information:

 ```c++